TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Servmon.md

 <br />

-Ftp `anonymous` login is allowed, so we start enumerating the `FTP` Server:
+Since `anonymous` FTP access is enabled, we log in and begin exploring:

 <br />